Why Pursue an MS in Economics?

 - This is an official STEM Designated Degree Program.

 Refer to the Drexel University Catalog for complete degree requirements and course descriptions.
-Electives are offered in many disciplines, including managerial economics, public finance, international economics and health economics.
+Economics and related business electives are offered in many disciplines, including managerial economics, public finance, international economics and health economics.
 Students can also take courses in other Drexel LeBow disciplines such as finance or management.
 Courses are also available from Drexel’s Public Policy program and Mathematics Department.

 An undergraduate degree in economics is not required for admission into the program